kwebio/kweb-core/docs/src/routing.md

 This returns a `KVar<String>` which contains the URL relative to the origin - so for the page `http://foo/bar/z` the `url` would be `/bar/z`.
+This KVar will update accordingly if the URL changes, and can also be modified itself, which will change the URL.

-Here is a more realistic example:
+Here is a more realistic example which demonstrates this:

 ```kotlin
 import kweb.Kweb